visit-dav/visit/src/doc/tutorials/Partitioning.rst

    The Export Database window.

-This will bring up the Export options for the Blueprint writer window.
+This will bring up the Export options for Blueprint writer window.

 8. Change the *Operation* to *Partition*.
 9. Change the *Partition  target number of domains* to ``2``.